Learn the easy hack to line up multiple colors of vinyl on a t-shirt with a permanent marker and a ruler!

 For this step, you’ll want to fold the carrier sheet in half (sticky sides facing out) and crease the middle.
 DO NOT crease the vinyl, only the carrier sheet.

-Then you will use a ruler and marker to draw a straight line down the crease so that it is easy to see.
+Then you will use a ruler and marker to draw a straight line down the crease so that it is easy to see. (this is optional but really helpful to be able to see where your line is on the carrier sheet)

 Do this with each piece of vinyl you have so that you can easily line it up!
 Also, use permanent marker for this.
 The one I used bled a little (see image below) and it was a bit annoying.
 Permanent marker will stop that from happening.